danyalzia/irrBullet/README.md

 Installation
 ------------

-Open Dependencies_Path.bat in directory and change respective environment variables to Bullet and Irrlicht's root directory and run it, then open the project file of your favorite IDE (Visual Studio and Code::Blocks is currently supported) and compile.
+On windows open Dependencies_Path.bat in directory and change respective environment variables to Bullet and Irrlicht's root directory and run it, then in "source/" open the project file of your favorite IDE (Visual Studio and Code::Blocks is currently supported) and compile.
+You will then find the compiled library in "lib/your_platform".

+To compile examples go to "examples/" and open the project and compile, you'll then find the compiled binaries in "bin/".
+Please note that if you have compiled using shared Irrlicht binary then you need to copy Irrlicht.dll/.so from Irrlicht's directory to "bin/" in order to run the examples.

 License
 -------